wgfrose/personal-website/content/posts/0001-hello-world/index.md

 Hey everyone!
 My name is Will and I'm an engineer based near Bristol, in the UK.

 The reason I started this space was to write about what I've been doing and am currently doing in work and in my spare time.
-As well as to provide resources for people who want to start long and happy careers in technology.
-I will also help demystify some common terms that fly around in the industry (what the heck is a hackathon? a sprint? a unicorn?)
+The goal is to show my thoughts/thinking on what I get up to, and provide advice where appropriate for people who want to start long and happy careers in technology.

-But I may as well have fun with it, and write these blog things as well.
-It’s the closest I will come to writing a diary.
+Blogging is entirely new to me, so be kind, but now I bought this domain I may as well do something with it right?

 Will